Lin-jun-xiang/pythonic-clean-code/README.md

 ## Type Annotation

 * Make good use of `type annotation`
-    * facilitates the understanding of function parameters and returned data types
+    * is convenient for understanding function parameters and return data types
     * can sometimes turn runtime errors into compile errors (improves performance)

     ```python